-Alternative Elements Alternative A (no action) Alternative B (NPS preferred alternative) Alternative C Alternative D drive no faster than 5 mph through these areas.
-If the beach with nesting shorebirds is too narrow to drive on, it would be closed to vehicular traffic. visibility for vehicles to see birds that are in or approaching/ crossing the driving lane, and (4) vehicles drive 5 mph or less through this area.
-Vehicles would be prohibited from stopping in these designated areas.
-If the section of beach with the nesting shorebird is too narrow to drive on, it would be closed to vehicular traffic.
-Symbolic ORV Corridor Fencing in ORV Corridors An oversand route is closed at any t Regs).
-Therefore, placement of sym season. ime that tides, nesting birds, or surface bolic fencing to protect nesting shorebir configuration prevent vehicle travel v ds may temporarily close sections of within the designated corridor (Neg f the ORV corridor during the nesting Management of ORV access along Race Point Lighthouse Essential Ve the corridor (including Pole Line Road) v hicle Management Plan. will continue to be based on the 1998 3 Neg Regs, and the USCG/ALF Vehicles would be allowed access in the designated ORV corridor during the egg laying and incubating phase of the nesting season provided that the beach is wide enough to adequately provide a protective buffer between the incubating shorebird and the passing vehicles.
+Alternative Elements Alternative A (no action) Alternative B (NPS preferred alternative) Alternative C Alternative D season.
+Management of ORV access along the corridor (including Pole Line Road) will continue to be based on the 1998 Neg Regs, and the USCG/ALF Race Point Lighthouse Essential Vehicle Management Plan.
+Vehicles would be allowed access in the designated ORV corridor during the egg laying and incubating phase of the nesting season provided that the beach is wide enough to adequately provide a protective buffer between the incubating shorebird and the passing vehicles.
 Same as alternative A. Same as alternative A. All beaches (upper and lower beaches to the water) with historic shorebird use and suitable habitat would be closed to ORV access from March 15-October 15.
-Piping Plovers Areas open to ORVs would continue to be managed in accordance with the procedures in the "Motor Vehicle Management" section of the 1994 USFWS Piping Plover Guidelines, which outlines dates and criteria for the protection of nesting plovers in areas open to ORVs including the installation of symbolic fencing, vehicle restrictions, and monitoring efforts needed for different vehicle access scenarios.
-Areas of the Same as alternative A. Same as alternative A. All beaches (upper and lower beaches to the water) with historic shorebird use and suitable habitat would be closed to ORV access from March 15-October 15.
+Symbolic Piping Plovers Fencing in ORV Corridors Areas open to ORVs would continue to be managed in accordance with the procedures in the "Motor Vehicle Management" section of the 1994 USFWS Piping Plover Guidelines that outlines dates and criteria for the protection of nesting plovers in areas open to ORVs including the installation of symbolic fencing, vehicle restrictions, and monitoring efforts needed for different vehicle access scenarios.
+Areas of the ORV corridor not opened to ORVs would be managed in accordance with the procedures in the "Management of Non- Same as alternative A. Same as alternative A. All beaches (upper and lower beaches to the water) with historic shorebird use and suitable habitat would be closed to ORV access from March 15-October 15.